 For a new applicant currently under examination to be eligible for participation in the CAP Program, the current cycle must be closed and the subsequent cycle not started on the first day of the applicant's CAP year.

 For all new applicants, any unexamined return with an open statute will be risk assessed as part of the required compliance check for the first CAP year.
 If the examination team determines that a material issue should be examined, the return with that issue may be placed under examination.
-Any unexamined returns that are placed under examination will be treated as ‘one filed’ return for purposes of the return criterion.
-These returns must be closed by the end of the second CAP year or the applicant may not be eligible to participate in the third CAP year.
+Any unexamined returns that are placed under examination will be treated as 'one filed' return for purposes of the return criterion.
+Each return must be closed by the end of the second CAP year following the decision to examine or the applicant may not be eligible to participate in future CAP years.

 Since the CAP Program is based on the transparent and cooperative interaction between the taxpayer and the IRS, a taxpayer that does not exhibit this type of behavior is not suitable for the Program.

 Examples of significant or material failures to exhibit transparent and cooperative behavior include: